Regions

 Cities

-- 4 Como - Como is a city located in the southern part of Lake Como.
-It is known for the gothic cathedral, the panoramic funicular and the pedestrian path along the lake.
-The Didactic Silk Museum illustrates the history of the Como silk industry, while the Tempio Voltiano is a museum dedicated to the physicist Alessandro Volta.
+- 4 Como – in the southern part of Lake Como, it is known for the Gothic cathedral, the panoramic funicular and the pedestrian path along the lake.
+Its museums illustrate the history of its silk industry, and the work of the physicist Alessandro Volta.
 To the north are the gardens overlooking the lake of Villa Olmo and other elegant villas.

-- 5 Genoa - Genoa is a port city and is the capital of the Liguria region.
-It is known for its important role in maritime trade over many centuries.
-In the historic center is the Cathedral of San Lorenzo, in Romanesque style with a black and white striped facade and frescoed interiors.
-Narrow streets lead to monumental squares such as the Piazza de Ferrari, with its characteristic bronze fountain and the Carlo Felice opera house.
+- 5 Genoa – a port city known for its important role in maritime trade over many centuries; its cathedral is Romanesque style with a black and white striped facade and frescoed interiors; its narrow streets lead to monumental squares

-- 6 La Spezia - La Spezia is a port city in Liguria, Italy.
-Its 19th-century maritime arsenal and the naval technical museum, with naval models and tools for navigation, bear witness to the maritime heritage of the city.
-The Castle of San Giorgio, on the hill, houses an archaeological museum with finds from prehistoric times to the Middle Ages.
-The adjacent Amedeo Lia Civic Museum houses paintings, bronze sculptures and illuminated miniatures in a former convent.
+- 6 La Spezia – a port city with a 19th-century maritime arsenala naval technical museum, a castle that houses an archaeological museum with finds from prehistoric times to the Middle Ages, and a civic museum with paintings, bronze sculptures and illuminated miniatures in a former convent

-- 7 Mantua (Italian: Mantova) – the Ducal Palace has a cycle of frescoes by Mantegna that no art lover should miss.
-This city is also an UNESCO World Heritage Site.
+- 7 Mantua (Italian: Mantova) – the Ducal Palace has a cycle of frescoes by Mantegna that no art lover should miss; a UNESCO World Heritage Site

 Other destinations

-[edit]- 1 Cinque Terre - Thanks to the geographical and anthropic characteristics of the territory where they arise, the Cinque Terre are considered one of the most evocative Italian coastal attractions, for their naturally rough and rugged hilly context, softened by the construction of terraces for cultivation, which falls towards the sea with steep slopes; the villages, Monterosso al Mare, Vernazza, Corniglia, Manarola, Riomaggiore, arise in the points where the sea winds serpentinely into the earth, articulated to follow the natural shape of the hills.
-The Cinque Terre have been a World Heritage Site since 1997.
+[edit]- 1 Cinque Terre – one of the most evocative Italian coastal areas, for its naturally rough and rugged hilly context, softened by the construction of terraces for cultivation, which falls towards the sea with steep slopes; a World Heritage Site

-- 4 Lake Garda - The largest body of water in the Peninsula and in Lombardy offers tourist opportunities of various kinds: climatic stays, including winter ones for the elderly and families, bathing and water sports activities; excursions on the reliefs that surround the lake basin; entertainment for young people in the countless clubs and amusement parks that are located near it also on the Venetian shore.
+- 4 Lake Garda – bathing and water sports activities; excursions on the reliefs that surround the lake basin; entertainment for young people in the countless clubs and amusement parks that are near it on the Venetian shore

 Understand